jkey-67/spyglass/README.md

 `win> cd spyglass\src`

+`win> git checkout qt5`

 `win> pip install -r requirements.txt`

 `win> python spyglass.py`

-Currently, users with Windows should choose Qt 5.15.2
+Currently, users with Windows may choose Qt 5.15.2  inside requirements.txt

 ## The background of Spyglass

+DENCI-Spyglass is forked out from qt5 branche of [Crypta-Eve/spyglass](https://github.com/Crypta-Eve/spyglass)

-Spyglass is a project aimed at the continuation to the work done on the Vintel tool by [Xanthos](https://github.com/Xanthos-Eve) which can be found [here](https://github.com/Xanthos-Eve/vintel).
+Spyglass is a project aimed at the continuation to the work done on the Vintel tool by [Xanthos](https://github.com/Xanthos-Eve) which can be found [Xanthos-Eve/vintel](https://github.com/Xanthos-Eve/vintel).

 ## FAQ